chromealex/ecs/Docs/GlobalEvents-Readme.md

 To add Global Event object to your project, choose **Create/ME.ECS/Global Event** menu and create your event file.
 In GlobalEvent file you can set up `callOthers` array to call other events when this event fired.
 Note that child events would run before the main event and you should avoid cyclic dependencies manually.

-For example if you need to change UI button state when your player's health changes, you can fire the event inside any **AdvanceTick** step life this:
+For example if you need to change UI button state when your player's health changes, you can fire the event inside any **AdvanceTick** step like this:
 ```csharp
 void AdvanceTick(float deltaTime) {
   ...